plumti/financial-event-analytics/README.md

 # financial-event-analytics
-This repository contains the results of my financial event extraction and trading decision project.
+This repository contains a quick example of how using the reddit api and crew ai agents financial events can extracted and used for stock analytics.

 **Disclaimer: This example is for educational purposes only and should not be interpreted as trading advice.
 The provided code, timestamps, and datasets are used for visualisation and experimentation purposes and may not represent a realistic trading model.**